EvictionLab/eviction-lab-website/docs/eviction-tracking-system/README.md

     - **Note:** the city list page creates links to individual reports by "slugifying" the city name as it appears on the index page, so **slugs must follow this format** in order for links to resolve correctly.
   - `title`: title that will be used for the browser window
   - `date`: date the page was last updated
-  - `collection`: set to `true` for this page to show up in the "Weekly Reports" collection in the CMS
+  - `collection`: set to `true` for this page to show up in the "Eviction Tracking" collection in the CMS
   - `draft`: set to `true` to prevent this page from generating in production builds.

 ### Shortcodes